Welcome to EOPS/CARE

 IMPORTANT INFORMATION FOR POTENTIAL EOPS STUDENTS

-SPRING 2015 EOPS NEW STUDENT APPLICATIONS NOW BEING ACCEPTED THROUGH FRIDAY, DECEMBER 19, 2014!
+FALL 2015 EOPS NEW STUDENT APPLICATIONS NOW BEING ACCEPTED THROUGH FRIDAY, AUGUST 28, 2015 OR UNTIL SPACES FILL UP!

-EEOPS will be opening up a limited number of slots for new applicants for the spring 2015 semester.
+EEOPS will be opening up a limited number of slots for new applicants for the fall 2015 semester.
 New applications are currently available in the EOPS Office and at the following link: EOPS Application and Information Guidelines.
-The application period will close on Friday, December 19, 2014.
+The application period will close on Friday, August 28, 2015 or earlier if spaces fill up.
 The EOPS program is a highly impacted program.
 Only eligible students will be offered a space on a first-come, first-served basis based on need and state guidelines for EOPS eligibility.
 Complete applications must be submitted in person in the EOPS Office.

 Eligible EOPS students, who are single parents who are participating in CalWORKs/TANF, and have children thirteen years of age or younger, may also apply for the CARE Program.
 If you are a potential CARE student or would like more information, please contact the EOPS Office.